This Day In Writing History

 In The Voyage Out, in a modern version of the mythic voyage, young Rachel Vinrace embarks on a trip to South America aboard her father's ship, launching her on a course of self-discovery.

 Also aboard the ship are a collection of characters whom Woolf uses to satirize Edwardian life.
 Some characters are modeled after her fellow Bloomsbury Group members, such as St. John Hirst (Lytton Strachey) and Helen Ambrose (artist Vanessa Bell, Woolf's sister).

 The novel also features Clarissa Dalloway, who would return as the main character in Woolf's legendary 1925 novel, Mrs. Dalloway.

 E.M.
 Forster described The Voyage Out as "a strange, tragic, inspired book whose scene is a South America not found on any map and reached by a boat which would not float on any sea, an America whose spiritual boundaries touch Xanadu and Atlantis... it is absolutely unafraid... here at last is a book which attains unity as surely as Wuthering Heights, though by a different path."

 Virginia Woolf struggled to write her first novel, as she suffered from periods of depression and once attempted suicide.
-Nearly thirty years after The Voyage Out was published, Virginia Woolf committed suicide in March of 1941 at the age of 59.
-Her London home had been destroyed in the Blitz, she feared the war, and suffered from severe depression.
-She drowned herself in the River Ouse.
-Her body wouldn't be found for almost a month.
-In her last note to her husband, Leonard Woolf, she wrote the following:
+In March of 1941, nearly thirty years after The Voyage Out was published, she committed suicide at the age of 59.

 Quote Of The Day